HUMAN LIFE VALUE

 Let’s start with the basics, shall we?

-It relies on a fundamental assumption.
-Namely, your life, as a productive human being, is valuable.
-That, in order to survive, you must produce an income.
-And, if your life or ability to produce an income is lost, that it can be replaced.
+Implicit in this assumption is that in order to survive, you must produce an income… and that income is valuable to both you and those you care about… and if your life or ability to produce an income is lost, that it can be replaced.

 In other words, your life (and your ability to produce an income) is a value.
 Human Life Value tells you how much your productive ability (i.e. earning potential) is worth.
 Life insurance replaces it once it is lost.